Mr-Nithil/Flutter-stateless-full-learning/README.md

 # sample_app

-This a code which I used to get an understanding of Stateless and Statefull widgets.
+This is a sample code snippet which I used to get an understanding of Stateless and Statefull widgets.
 TextField widget and the setState() method has been used here.

 YT Tutorial by Mitch KoKo